frederic-perez/AmE-dictionary/data/dictionary.md

 __connubial__ _adj_ :two: Relating to marriage or the married state; conjugal. _An active connubial career._
 __consanguinity__ _n_
 __conscience__ _n_ :pencil2:
+__conscientious objector__ _n_ (CO) One who on the basis of religious or moral principles refuses to bear arms or participate in military service.
-__conscientious__ _adj_ :dart::two: /kahn-shee-EN-shus/ Conscientious often describes those who are concerned with doing things correctly.
-It can be used as a synonym for both meticulous and careful. _Although Marvin was brilliant, he was not a very conscientious student, and he frequently lost points for forgetting to turn in his homework._
+__conscientious__ _adj_ :dart::three: /kahn-shee-EN-shus/ Conscientious often describes those who are concerned with doing things correctly.
+It can be used as a synonym for both meticulous and careful. :es: concienzudo _Although Marvin was brilliant, he was not a very conscientious student, and he frequently lost points for forgetting to turn in his homework._
 __conscious__ _adj_ /kon-shuhs/
 __consciousness__ _n_
 __conscript<sup>1</sup>__ _n_ :two: One compulsorily enrolled for service, especially in the armed forces; a draftee.
 __conscript<sup>2</sup>__ _v_ :five::hammer: (conscripted) _I was conscripted into the army._
-__conscription__ _n_ :dart::eight: __1__ Compulsory enrollment, especially for the armed forces; draft.
+__conscription__ _n_ :dart::nine: __1__ Compulsory enrollment, especially for the armed forces; draft.
 __consecrate__ _v_ :two::hammer: _The current church building was consecrated in 1909._
 __consecutive__ _adj_ :two::hammer:
 __consensual__